shunsukeaihara/django-mysql-geventpool/README.md

 ## Settings

-Add the 'django_mysql_geventpool' modules to the INSTALLED_APPS like this:
+Add the 'django_mysql_geventpool_27' modules to the INSTALLED_APPS like this:

 ```
 INSTALLED_APPS = (